TritonDataCenter/manta/docs/operator-guide.md

 Run this in each datacenter:

 1. Download updated images.
-The supported approach is to re-run the manta-init command that you used when initially deploying Manta inside the manta-deployment zone.
-For us-east, that's:
+The supported approach is to re-run the `manta-init` command that you used when initially deploying Manta inside the manta-deployment zone.
+For us-east, use:

         $ manta-init -e manta+us-east@joyent.com -s production -c 10

+   **Do not run `manta-init` concurrently in multiple datacenters.**

 2. Inside the Manta deployment zone, generate a configuration file representing the current deployment state: